marktoda/universal-deployer/README.md

 - `cast publish`
 - send an `eth_sendRawTransaction` RPC call to a full-node or RPC service
 8. Save the transaction!
 It can be used in the future to deploy to other chains.

+## Limitations
+- If a contract includes args which may be different chain-to-chain (i.e. WETH), this tool is not very useful as the args can't be changed without changing the contract address.